SolemmaLLC/ClimateStudioDocs/docs/resultComparison.rst

 Results Comparison
 -------------------------
-The Results Comparison tool is a graphical interface for comparing multiple `thermal analysis`_ results.
+The Results Comparison tool is a graphical interface for comparing multiple `thermal analysis results`_.
 It features a stacked bar graph that can be used to track the energy performance of a set of design variants vis-a-vis baselines and targets.
 The window can be launched from a button at the top of the `results panel`_.

-.. _thermal analysis: thermalAnalysis.html
+.. _thermal analysis results: thermalAnalysis.html#simulation-results

 .. _results panel: results.html

 .. figure:: images/compareInput.jpg